ohsu-qin/qiprofile/doc/development.rst

 Coding Standards
 ----------------
+* All unit and end-to-end tests must run successfully before any ``git push`` to the GitHub master branch.

+* Every new feature should be verified by a new test suite.

+* Every bug fix should be verified by a new test case that fails before the bug fix and succeeds after the bug fix.

 * All application JavaScript is compiled from an ``app/javascripts`` CoffeeScript file.
 If working from a JavaScript example, adapt it to an equivalent CoffeeScript, which has the added benefit of understanding